SarcevicAntonio/SarcevicAntonio/src/pages/blog/intro-to-webcomponents.md

 # Introduction to Web Components

+During my 1th semester of my Informatics Masters's degree, late 2020, I wrote a paper on web components, value, usage and authoring of Web Components and also a part about creating Web Components with Svelte.
+The paper was originally written in german, so I thought I post a translated version here.

 ## 1 Introduction

-During my 1th semester of my Informatics Masters's degree, I wrote a paper on web components, value, usage and authoring of Web Components and also a part about creating Web Components with Svelte.
-The paper was originally written in english, so I thought I post a translated version here:

 The field of web development is constantly changing.
 Methods and technologies are constantly being rethought and innovated.
 Dynamic websites, for example, can be written as server-side applications